beaconpancakes/site/src/projects/0908000-Jumpsters.md

   - unity
 ---

-Characters, enemies and art made for the mobile game Jumpsters developed by **HeYou Games**.
+Here you can see some characters, enemies, and general art I made for the mobile game **Jumpsters**, developed by **HeYou Games**.

-The assets were first made in Adobe Illustrator, then retouched in Adobe Photoshop, exported to 3D meshes in Autodesk 3ds Max, and finally exported to Unity.
+The creation process was of interest.
+First, I created the assets in **Adobe Illustrator**, and next, I retouched them in **Adobe Photoshop**.
+Later, I exported them as splines, and I transform everything to 3D meshes in **Autodesk 3ds Max**.
+The last step was the exportation to **Unity**, the game engine we used.

-I made all the art and processes, from concept to final implementation.
+As the only artist in the team, I created all the art in the game, from concept to final implementation.
+Also, I wrote all the processes and pipelines.